lohani2280/mdanalysis/Style-Guide.md

 ## Coding Style

-MDAnalysis is an old project and hasn't used a consistent coding style.
+MDAnalysis is a project with a long history and many contributors and hasn't used a consistent coding style.
 Since version 0.11.0 we are trying to update all the code to conform with [PEP8](http://legacy.python.org/dev/peps/pep-0008/).
 Our strategy is to update the style every time we touch an old function and thus switch to [PEP8](http://legacy.python.org/dev/peps/pep-0008/) continuously.

 ### Differences to PEP8